Accessibility statement

 Module summary

-This module seeks to reflect some real-world business conditions as you prepare to join the world of employment in the creative industries.
-You will work in small teams to develop and execute a financial, marketing, or production strategy in support of a public-facing creative output: a film, a TV, show, a piece of theatre, a public cultural or creative event.
-This output can be of your own devising or a "live-brief" offered by an industrial partner.
-The strategy will seek to demonstrate real - and not solely academic - impact, generating audiences or funding, or extending public awareness of an event and its creative or cultural importance.
+This module seeks to closely reflect real-world creative and cultural business conditions as you prepare to join the world of employment.
+You will pitch a project in response to a real-world opportunity or issue in the creative industries.
+Selected projects will then put together a team and work collectively to develop and execute what might include research, financial planning, market development, or a production strategy in support of a public-facing creative output: a film, a TV show, a theatre production, a cultural event or a wider industry initiative.
+Bespoke mentoring on your project will be provided by an industry partner or external expert.
+Your project will seek to demonstrate real - and not solely academic - impact, generating audiences or funding, tackling a key issue or extending public awareness of an event and its creative or cultural importance.

 Module will run